maweki/more-collections/README.md

 multisets of those elements themselves are orderable, even including **nestable_orderable_frozenmultiset** which is a multiset-ordering-extension that gives a total ordering for arbitrarily nested multisets over an orderable carrier.

+If you want to see any more collections, contact me, open a ticket (I'll happily implement it) or send in a patch.

 ## Usage
 ### puredict